Counterpoint: Maybe VAR is making the World Cup better?

 That's arguable, but it makes you wonder.
 For the past 12 years Australians have been complaining about their own controversial World Cup moment.

-In the dying minutes of a second round match during the 2006 World Cup, Fabio Grosso fell (many say "dived"), securing Italy a penalty and a 1-0 victory over Australia.
-The best ever Australian soccer team was knocked out of the competition and Italy went on to win the entire competition.
+In the dying minutes of a second-round match during the 2006 World Cup, Fabio Grosso fell (many say "dived"), securing Italy a penalty and a 1-0 victory over Australia.
+The best ever Australian soccer team was knocked out of the competition and Italy went on to win the trophy.
 We mumped and moaned back then, much like we're mumping and moaning right now.

 But if VAR was in place back in 2006, things might have been different.
 Almost certainly, things would have been fairer.